jdg689-bit/jdg689-bit/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jacob de Graaf
 ======================================================================================================================================

-Junior Full Stack Developer
+Junior Full-stack Developer
 --------------------------

-I'm a junior fullstack developer that enjoys building personal projects with React.
+I'm a junior full-stack developer who enjoys building personal projects using the MERN stack.
 I started learning to code with HTML, CSS, and JavaScript, and I've been hooked ever since!

 *   🌍  I'm based in Brisbane
 *   ✉️  You can contact me at [jdgraaf689@gmail.com](mailto:jdgraaf689@gmail.com)